AElX01/KyberKeep/README.md

   <img src="FRONTEND/assets/icon/banner.svg" alt="Logo" width="500px" height="500px">
 </div>

-An experimental web-based and quantum-safe cryptography password manager with a zero-knowledge architecture.
+An experimental web-based password manager with a zero-knowledge architecture.

 > [!TIP]
 > **We recommend deploying KyberKeep in a secure remote server using a VPN.
 An HTTPS connection will not guarantee security.**